NithishVaranasi/ML_DL/README.md

 # ML_DL
-projects
+# projects
 Change path as your system.
+This for only fraud transaction detection project.